Annual Benefit Concert

 Group 11 meets on the fourth Tuesday of each month at 6:30 pm at the Goddard-Riverside Community Center, 647 Columbus between 91st and 92nd Streets

-Next meeting: Tue, March 28, 2023 6:30pm
+Next meeting: Tue, March 26th, 2024 6:30pm

+Meetings are located at the Goddard-Riverside Community Center, 593 Columbus Avenue between 88th and 89th Streets.
 Enter on Columbus Avenue and ask for Room 9.
 At these meetings we review the cases and campaigns we are working on, sign prepared letters and petitions on them and discuss current human rights situations.
 We often have a guest speaker on a pressing human rights issue.

 Prospective members are always welcome to our meetings, but we would appreciate hearing in advance if you wish to attend a meeting.
 You can let us know and also obtain more information about Group 11 by signing up below.

-Group 11 members have engaged in a monthly letter writing campaigns for decades You can find our latest letters by clicking here.
+Group 11 members have engaged in a monthly letter-writing campaigns for decades.
+You can find our latest letters by clicking here.

 Featured Letter – Iran

-The recently imposed harsh sentence of Narges Mohammadi, a human rights activist, to 80 lashes, 30 months of imprisonment, and two monetary fines for filing a complaint against the Prison Director for a beating she received inside the Evin prison is a blatant violation of Iran’s obligations under international law.
+The recently imposed harsh sentence of Narges Mohammadi, a human rights activist, to 80 lashes, 30 months of imprisonment, and two monetary fines for filing a complaint against the prison director for a beating she received inside the Evin Prison is a blatant violation of Iran’s obligations under international law.

 Russia: Stop Your War on Ukraine

 The government of Russia’s invasion of Ukraine is a manifest violation of the United Nations Charter and an act of aggression that is a crime under international law.
 All those involved in this crime must be held accountable and the war must end immediately.
 Indiscriminate attacks violate international humanitarian law (the laws of war) and can constitute war crimes.
-Tell Russian authorities—including President Vladimir Putin, Minister of Defense General Sergey Shoigu and Russian Ambassador to the United States Anatoly Antonov—that the government of Russia must stop its war on Ukraine, stop attacking civilians and civilian objects in Ukraine, stop violating the human rights of peaceful protesters, and comply with its obligations under international human rights and humanitarian law.
+Tell Russian authorities—including President Vladimir Putin, Minister of Defense General Sergey Shoigu and Russian Ambassador to the United States Anatoly Antonov—that the government of Russia must stop its war on Ukraine, stop attacking civilians and civilian targets in Ukraine, stop violating the human rights of peaceful protesters, and comply with its obligations under international human rights and humanitarian law.